LTER-LIFE/FDFDT-Manual/docs/03-workflow.md

 The general workflow of making your data more [FAIR](#FAIR) and structured is shown in Figure \@ref(fig:workflow) and shortly described in the following section.

-To make your data more FAIR and structured, you should:
+To make your data more FAIR and structured, we recommend you to:

 -   First, describe your data and thereby gather [metadata](#metadata).